 Image Source

-Bologna uses some of the oldest Italian New Year’s Day traditions, one of which is the Fiera del Bue Grasso (fat ox fair) at the Piazza San Petronio.
-People decorate an ox in vibrant colors, flowers, and ribbons from head to tail followed by lighting candles and setting off fireworks outside the church.
-The ceremony ends with a special lottery where the winner gets to keep the ox.
-Before midnight, people celebrate with live music, performances, as well as a street market at Piazza Maggiore.
-Finally at the stroke of midnight, an effigy of an old man is thrown into a huge bonfire to symbolize the end of the old year.
+Bologna uses some of the oldest Italian New Year’s Day traditions, including the Fiera del Bue Grasso (fat ox fair) at the Piazza San Petronio.
+People decorate an ox in vibrant colours, flowers, and ribbons from head to tail, lighting candles and setting fireworks outside the church.
+The ceremony ends with a unique lottery where the winner gets to keep the ox.
+Before midnight, people celebrate with live music and performances and a street market at Piazza Maggiore.
+Finally, at midnight, an effigy of an old man is thrown into a huge bonfire to symbolize the end of the old year.

 3. Milan – Opera And Good Food!